Share:

-While the first wave of the financial industry innovations was about going mobile, the second wave is all about embedded finance services.
+While the first wave of financial industry innovations used to be about going mobile, the second wave is about embedded finance services.

-Yet, despite being a hot topic, the concept of embedded fintech still sounds confusing to many.
-91% of surveyed companies are aware of the term but only partially understand what is embedded finance.
+Yet, despite being a hot topic, the concept of embedded finance in fintech still sounds confusing to many.
+About 91% of surveyed companies are aware of the term, but only partially understand what embedded finance is (source ).
 Only 5% understand fully what it means.

-As a financial software development provider , Binariks has contributed to embedded fintech projects and knows a lot about embedded banking uses across industries.
-This article on embedded financial technologies is a concise guide based on our expertise and additional research.
+As a financial software development provider , Binariks has contributed to embedded fintech projects and knows much about embedded banking uses across industries.
+This article on embedded financial technologies is a concise guide based on our expertise and additional research on why embedded finance is the next big thing.

-Embedded finance is a fintech market trend of integrating payment, lending, banking, and insurance features into non-financial products.
+Embedded finance in fintech is the integration of payment, lending, banking, and insurance features into non-financial products.
 Instead of going to a separate banking app, users can order services and complete financial transactions within the same solution.

 "Non-financial companies increasingly are embedding financial services into their digital customer experiences—including payment options, financing, insurance, banking and investing.
 They're striving to deliver the right services at the right time to seamlessly move transactions forward, create relevant cross-sells and improve conversion rates."